What Type of Keto Food Triggers Ketosis? [INFOGRAPHIC]

 How Much Keto Food Should You Eat?

 Fat should be kept fairly neutral.
-Too much fat, like having it for a snack on top of your main meals of the day, may trigger insulin production, which is what you don’t want to happen when on a ketosis diet.
+Too much fat, like having it for a snack on top of your main meals of the day, may trigger Fat Storing Hormone production, which is what you don’t want to happen when on a ketosis diet.
 Why?
-Because insulin is the door that opens the cells to glucose.
+Because Fat Storing Hormone is the door that opens the cells to glucose.

 Don't forget to download, save, or share this handy infographic for reference: